Automation and Machine Learning Make Complex Data Tasks

 We agree.
 We’ve innovated in all these areas, delivering automated prep of data via “Data Inference”, the elimination of pre-defined data models via innovations in “Intelligent Data Harmonization™”, the fast discovery of pertinent data via “Smart Data Discovery” and self-service business-led exploration via our innovations in “Explorable Interactive StoryBoards”.
 In all areas, we support collaboration and sharing in-context throughout.
 Because whether you’re working with data at its source or consuming insights to speed decisions, collaborating and sharing information is the lifeblood of business decisions.

-Gartner’s characterization of modern BI and analytics platforms is well aligned with ClearStory Data’s strengths.
+Gartner’s characterization of modern BI and analytics reporting tools and platforms is well-aligned with ClearStory Data’s strengths.
 We use fast, Spark-based processing to handle large data volumes.
 Our modern BI platform is an ideal choice for business users who need to combine, harmonize and explore multiple and varied data sources, including personal, cloud, streaming and syndicated data.
-Customers benefit from ClearStory’s machine-based approach that eliminates the long cycles and manual effort that traditional BI solutions require to integrate data sources and run complex queries.
+Customers benefit from ClearStory’s machine-based approach that eliminates the long cycles and manual effort that traditional BI solutions require to integrate data sources, run complex queries, and perform advanced analytics.

 Today, at the Gartner Data & Analytics Summit in Grapevine, Texas, we unveiled another breakthrough with Automated Smart Data Discovery.
 It brings an easy, interactive way to find patterns and correlations across data values and dimensions, and lets users immediately zero-in on the most critical and relevant data to answer business questions.
 It is designed to work at scale, on complex, highly dimensional data from single or multiple harmonized sources.
 Read more about it here.